Chatur Singh Two Star

 Chatur Singh Two Star is a 2011 Indian Hindi-language action comedy film directed by Ajay Chandhok, starring Sanjay Dutt, Ameesha Patel and Suresh Menon in the lead roles.
 Produced by Mohammad Aslam and Parag Sanghvi.
 It was released on 19 August 2011.
 The film is based on the novel Chalaak Jasoos and the 2006 Hollywood film, The Pink Panther.

 The film was a critical and commercial failure as it received negative reception from both critics and cinema-goers.

 Plot

-Bumbling cop Chatur Singh (Sanjay Dutt) is sent on a special mission to South Africa to solve a high-profile case involving the murder of a politician and a cache of diamonds.
-But before he can redeem his botched-up career he must deal with a bunch of loonies which includes a crazy mafia don (Satish Kaushik), a weird taxi driver (Sanjay Mishra), a hysterical boss (Anupam Kher), and a pretty damsel in distress (Ameesha Patel).
+Bumbling cop Chatur Singh is sent on a special mission to South Africa to solve a high-profile case involving the murder of a politician and a cache of diamonds.
+But before he can redeem his botched-up career, he must deal with a bunch of loonies, which include a crazy mafia don, a weird taxi driver, a hysterical boss, and a pretty damsel in distress.